mattyImry/Discover-Sri-Lanka_MS2/README.md

 ### **_Skeleton_**

 The information for the locations will be represented in two way.
-1. The User can view from Google maps the geographical location of the destination and by clicking the map's markers can view few key information.
+1. The User can view from Google maps the geographical location of the destination and by clicking the map's markers can view few key information and by clicking the link can access the page's location in the Navbar.
 2. The User can choose to view the location's information by the clicking the drop down menu in the Navbar.

 A contact page link will also be present in the Navbar.